 Protectors come in all different sizes – there are even protectors to cover crib mattresses and mini-crib mattresses.

 Keep in mind that drying a mattress protector on too high a heat setting may damage the waterproof membrane on the protector.
-It is important to follow the specific care instructions that come with your protector.
+It is important to follow the specific care instructions that come with the protector.

 In general, the more technology, functionality, and service the protector provides the more expensive it will become.